Section 8 Investing: A Comprehensive Guide

 If the Section 8 program didn’t have serious advantages, there wouldn’t be so many property owners offering units through the program.
 The main advantage of the program is the fact that landlords can expect a regular payment from the U.S. government each and every month that their unit is rented.
 However, there are several other benefits, too.
 The major upsides of the Section 8 program include:

-Reduced Vacancy Issues: After getting approved for the Section 8 program, you will be able to access a verified waiting list of Section 8 tenants in your area.
-Plus, you can list your property on websites-- which means that tenants will actually reach out to you in order to rent out your units.
+After getting approved for the Section 8 program, you will be able to access a verified waiting list of Section 8 tenants in your area.
+Plus, you can list your property on websites — which means that tenants will actually reach out to you in order to rent out your units.
 In fact, there is generally long wait list for Section 8, so landlords need not worry about a lack of interest.
 As a landlord, this means your marketing expenses are basically zero, which can be a massive advantage in today’s market.
 This is especially the case if there are a lot of vacancies in your area and market-rate apartment complexes are competing for tenants.

 The Disadvantages of Being a Section 8 Landlord